Landmarks of Hoboken, New Jersey: Miracle statue

 On July 29, 2005, a claim was made that a miniature statue of Jesus opened one of its eyes on its own.
 Before July 29, its eyes were shut.
 The statue is a part of a shrine at the corner of Jackson Street and Third Street that is taken care of by Julio Dones, a partially blind man who says he noticed one of its eyes was open while he was cleaning it.
 He claims that it is a miracle, while others believe it was a hoax.
 Some believe that there were already eyes in the statue, and that eyelids were glued on and one of them fell off.
 Regardless of how it happened, the incident gained publicity quickly.
-On July 29, 2005 two local news stations, ABC and UPN, came to the shrine to report it live and interview people.
+On July 29, 2005, two local news stations, ABC and UPN, came to the shrine to report it live and interview people.
 It has since been called "The Miracle Statue".

 Maxwell's

-Marineview Plaza
+Marine View Plaza

-Marineview Plaza is a building complex made up of two 25-story Brutalist style buildings, constructed in 1975.
+Marine View Plaza is a building complex made up of two 25-story Brutalist style buildings, constructed in 1975.
 These two buildings are the 2nd tallest buildings in Hoboken, New Jersey at 240.5 feet.
-1 Marineview Plaza is the northernmost and 2 Marineview Plaza is the southernmost.
+1 Marine View Plaza is the northernmost and 2 Marine View Plaza is the southernmost.
 Both buildings are 432-unit rental apartments with roof-deck swimming pools.
 The complex is bordered on the west by Hudson Street, on the north by 4th Street, on the east by River Street and on the south by 3rd Street.

-As well as having two 25-story buildings, the Marineview Plaza complex also has a smaller building called 5 Marineview Plaza.
+As well as having two 25-story buildings, the Marine View Plaza complex also has a smaller building called 5 Marine View Plaza.
 It once housed Hoboken's only movie theater, which closed in 2005 and been replaced by a bank.